Sympathy Flower Arrangements

 What's the difference between sympathy and funeral flowers?

 Sympathy flowers are sent to the home or office of grieving persons.
-They're meant to be displayed around the home, so they're crafted in a small size that's uninstructive.
+They're meant to be displayed around the home, so they're crafted in a small size that's unobtrusive.
 FTD florists craft:

 Funeral flowers are meant to be displayed at a funeral service.
 They're typically more elaborate than sympathy flowers, and they're larger so that they're more visible in the wide space where a funeral service is held.
 Funeral flowers are typically sent directly to the funeral site and not to the family.
-We can arrange:
+Funeral flowers are a public expression of your care and concern.
+Sympathy flowers are displayed in the private sphere.

 FTD has a wonderful selection of same day delivery memorial flowers so you can have flowers delivered to the home or to the service with reliable promptness.
 Our sympathy arrangements are designed for the purpose of mourning, but they're so lovely that you can use them for other special occasions, too.